Hennie Kuiper

 Hendrikus Andreas "Hennie" Kuiper (born 3 February 1949) is a Dutch former professional road racing cyclist.
 His career includes a gold medal in the Olympic road race at Munich in 1972, becoming world professional road race champion in 1975, as well as winning four of the five "Monument" classics.
 He rode the Tour de France 12 times, finishing second twice and winning the stage to Alpe d'Huez on two occasions.
-Kuiper, Ercole Baldini, Paolo Bettini and Remco Evenepoel are the only riders to have won both the Olympic road race and the world professional road race.
+Kuiper, Ercole Baldini, Paolo Bettini and Remco Evenepoel are the only male riders to have won both the Olympic road race and the world professional road race.

 Biography

 Kuiper was born in Denekamp, in Overijssel province.
 His serious introduction to the bicycle was to and from school in Enschede.
 He started participating in junior races from 14 and from 19 to 23 he won 39 times as an amateur.
 The climax of his amateur career was gold in the Olympic road race in Munich in 1972, riding the final 40 km alone.
 He also won the Tour of Britain (Milk Race) that year.